INTRODUCTION TO FITTING TRUCK AND BUS TYRES

-- the threads of the wheel studs and nuts and the bearing surfaces of flat or lug nuts with a drop of oil.
+- the threads of the wheel nuts with a drop of oil

-- never lubricate the bearing surfaces of spherical or type M nuts or washers.
+- never lubricate the mating face of nuts or washers

 4. Final tightening torque:

-- Tightening to the correct torque makes removal easier in the event of a puncture, does not distort the studs and keeps you safe.
+- Tightening to the correct torque with a calibrated torque device makes the wheel easier to remove in the event of a puncture, does not distort the studs and helps to ensure safe operation.

 picto schema maintenance clamp help and advice

 CARE AND MAINTENANCE